Information about the introduction of security scanners at UK airports.

 - plans for greater random searching of passengers

-- the introduction of security scanners also known as body scanners or Advanced Imaging Technology (AIT)
+- the introduction of security scanners also known as body scanners or advanced imaging technology (AIT)

+On 21 November 2011, following a public consultation, a ‘Security scanners code of practice’ was published.
 The code of practice requires airports to undertake scanning sensitively, having regard to the rights of passengers.
 It states that passengers will not be selected to be scanned on, for example, the basis of ethnic origin, gender, or destination of travel.

 There are further requirements that the airport operators must follow in the public annexes of the security scanner directions that protect the privacy of passengers.
-All the security scanner directions are available.